Low Latency GNN Accelerator for Quantum Error Correction: GNN Hardware Implementation

 Respectively, for $d=3$, $5$, and 7 the maximum number of nodes is $12$, 60, and 168.

 Assuming the worst-case for $d=7$, we can have up to 168 input nodes, leading to a number of multiplications in the order of $10^8$.
-Considering an average FPGA $f_{clk}=300MHz$, and the required maximum latency of \qty{1}{\micro \second}, we would need to process $\approx3\cdot10^6$ operations per cycle.
-As this is too high for today's FPGA, it is necessary to optimize the implementation at multiple levels.
+Considering an average FPGA $f_{clk}$=\qty{300}{\mega\hertz}, and the required maximum or average latency of \qty{1}{\micro \second}, we would need to process $\approx3\cdot10^5$ operations per cycle.
+As this is too high for the capabilities of current FPGAs, it is necessary to optimize the implementation across multiple levels.
+Since the two main challenges are the high number of multiplications and their scaling with the size of the input graph node, we start our approach from optimizing the former through pruning and the latter through input graph filtering.